vvidyasree0401/WGS-analysis/README.md

 ## Dataset

-This workflow was developed using publicly available UPEC sequencing data.
+This workflow was developed using publicly available bacterial Whole genome sequencing data.
 The dataset is not included in this repository due to its size but can be replaced with any paired-end bacterial WGS dataset.

 ## License